 Produced from organic materials, biomethane is a clean energy that reduces greenhouse gas emissions and improves air quality.

 It has properties similar to natural gas and can be used as heating, electricity and fuel.

 Biogas allows the recovery of waste and the reduction of the use of chemical fertilizers: methanization makes it possible to transform 95% of waste into fertilizers, with a beneficial effect on the soil.
 This also reduces CO2 emissions related to the manufacture of chemical fertilizers (1 kg of chemical fertilizer generates 7 kg of CO2 emissions).

-Various processes make it possible to produce and use biomethane on an industrial scale and make it an innovative, high-performance complement to the energy mix.
+Various processes make it possible to produce and use biomethane on an industrial scale and make it an efficient and innovative energy to complete the energy mix.

 ENGIE is actively involved in the development and recovery of this energy, capitalizing on its technical and industrial expertise as well as its ability to manage the entire gas chain.

-ENGIE sees biomethane as the energy source of the future.
+For ENGIE, biomethane is an energy of the future that will play an essential role in Europe's energy mix.
 Non-polluting and locally produced, it supports the energy transition.
 ENGIE therefore offers biomethane to the market, and is involved at every stage in its production right through to its transportation and marketing.